Morrissey: 1988–1991: Early solo work

-The early 1990s were described by biographer David Bret as the "black phase" in Morrissey's relationship with the British music press, which was increasingly hostile and critical of him.
+The early 1990s were described by the biographer David Bret as the "black phase" in Morrissey's relationship with the British music press, which was increasingly hostile and critical of him.
 In some cases, this involved the press spreading misinformation, such as the claim that he and Phranc were recording a cover of "Don't Go Breaking My Heart"; others, such as those of Barbara Ellen in NME, were closer to personal attack than musical review.
 NME claimed that his cancelled performances reflected a disrespect towards his fans.
 He became increasingly reticent in talking to British music journalists, expressing frustration at how they constantly compared his solo work with that of the Smiths; "my past is almost denying me a future".
 He told one interviewer that the band he was then working with were technically better musicians than the Smiths had ever been.

-Changing image: 1992–1995
+1992–1995: Changing image

-In July 1992, Morrissey released the album Your Arsenal, which peaked at number 2 in the album chart.
+In July 1992 Morrissey released the album Your Arsenal, which peaked at number 2 in the album chart.
 It was the final release from producer Mick Ronson; Morrissey related that working with Ronson had been "the greatest privilege of my life".
 Your Arsenal reflected Morrissey's lament for what he regarded as the decline of British culture in the face of increasing Americanisation.
 He told one interviewer that "everything is informed by American culture—everyone under fifty speaks American—and that's sad.
 We once had a strong identity and now that's gone completely".
 A number of the tracks on the album, most notably "Certain People I Know" and "The National Front Disco", dealt with the lives and experiences of tough, working-class youths.
 Your Arsenal was critically well received, and often described as his best album since Viva Hate.
 The first single, "We Hate It When Our Friends Become Successful", had been released in April 1992 and peaked at number 17; this was followed by "You're the One for Me, Fatty", which reached number 19 and "Certain People I Know", which reached number 34.
-From September to December, Morrissey embarked on a 53-date Your Arsenal tour in which he varyingly decorated the stage with backdrops of skinhead girls, Diana Dors, Elvis Presley, and Charlie Richardson.
-One of the performances was recorded and released as Beethoven Was Deaf.
+From September to December, Morrissey embarked on a 53-date Your Arsenal tour in which he varyingly decorated the stage with backdrops of skinhead girls, Diana Dors, Elvis Presley and Charlie Richardson.
+One of the performances was recorded and released as Beethoven Was Deaf (1993).

 By the release of Your Arsenal, Morrissey's image had changed; according to Simpson, the singer had converted "from the aesthete interested in rough lads into a rough lad interested in aestheticism (and rough lads)".
 According to Woods, Morrissey developed an air of "quietly assured masculinity", representing "a more robust, burlier, beefier version of himself", while the poet and Morrissey fan Simon Armitage described the transition as being one from that of "stick-thin, knock-me-over-with-a-feather campness" to that of a "mobster and bare-knuckle boxer image".
 This new image was reflected in the cover art for Your Arsenal; a photograph taken by Sterling, it featured Morrissey onstage with his shirt open, displaying a muscular torso beneath.